-While no player may run with the Frisbee, the player in possession may pivot on either foot, as in basketball.
-Also as in basketball, any player or players on the opposing team may "guard" a player in possession of the Frisbee and attempt to block his throw (although he may not knock the Frisbee out of the opponents hand).
-The guarding player may not touch the body or clothing of the player whom he is guarding, nor may he grasp block his throw (although he may not knock the Frisbee out of the opponent's hand).
-The guarding player may not touch the body or clothing of the player whom he is guarding, nor may he grasp' the Frisbee until it has left the hand of the man attempting to throw, but if he does do so the player throwing may take his throw again from the same spot.
+Also as in basketball, any single player on the opposing team may "guard" a player in possession of the Frisbee and attempt to block his throw (although he may not knock the Frisbee out of the opponent's hand).
+The guarding player may not touch the body or clothing of the player whom he is guarding, nor may he grasp the Frisbee until it has left the hand of the man attempting to throw, but if he does do so the player throwing may take his throw again from the same spot.